Profile of Francy Wang ( MD MMS)

 I believe that helping a person explore their inner issues needs to be done in a compassionate and sympathetic way.
 The individual remains of foremost importance: they are a person and not a case.
 Therefore, I treat my clients/patient with empathy, respect and care.
 I see every person as a complex.
 I believe in a genuine and authentic human interaction between therapist and client.
 I respect and honour the place in which my clients find themselves.

 Psychology believes that our past experience, especially of childhood experience is of paramount importance.
 How we were raised up, the social, culture, and economic environment; other’s (parents, teachers, siblings, and other important figures in our life) attitude and opinion to us, etc. are the key factors in how our personalities have been formed and how we related to the world as adults.
 For example, many people suffer low self-esteem and lack of self-confidence, or feel angry or depressed or stuck in a rut.
 Others find they have difficulties in their relationships at home or at work or feel lonely and unable to form relationship at all, or in general, you are not satisfied with your life and feel something lack inside.
-Many people find themselves unacceptable and suffer from low self-esteem because they are still influenced by how their family and significant others viewed them and are also caught up in the role they were given in the family e.g. the stupid one, the awkward one, the pretty one, the sensitive one, etc. Some people may be the victim of physical, emotional, or sexual abuse, or experienced other major traumas.
+Many people find themselves unacceptable and suffer from low self-esteem because they are still influenced by how their family and significant others viewed them and , are also caught up in the role they were given in the family e.g. the stupid one, the awkward one, the pretty one, the sensitive one, etc. Some people may be the victim of physical, emotional, or sexual abuse, or experienced other major trauma.
 Some have suffered early loss of a parent or could not live with their parents as a child for one reason or another and was not able to form a secure/healthy attachment with someone.
-Some suffer mental illnesses and personality disorders and need psychotherapy support.

 Whatever the issue, there is a sacred and safe space in the FWT (Francy’s Therapy room) for you to explore these issues and express how you feel.
 You will get the professional help and need not worry to be criticized, blamed, or laughed at.
 Whatever you talked about and we explored will be kept confidential.

 My training includes both medicine and psychology.
 Therefore, I am able to see not only your mind but also your body.
-Aside psychoanalysis training, I was also trained in multiple treatment approaches including psychoanalysis/psychodynamic, cognitive and behavioural therapy (CBT), Acceptance and Commitment Therapy (ACT), system family therapy.
-I work holistically with integrative approaches and provide long-term deep psychotherapy/psychoanalysis and brief psychotherapy/counselling according to my clients’ individual special needs and their personal interests.
-While talking is the best “medicine” and the major tool of psychotherapy, different techniques may be used in the therapy such as free association, imagination and visualization, relaxation/breathing, and mindfulness, etc. However, the most important technique is always talking, that is, the so called talking therapy.
-What the even more important is that you can find a safe space to explore yourself and to build up a trust relationship with someone who not only can be trust but also has professional knowledge and training, through the interaction of transference and counter transference to re-learn and re-experience yourself (a process of reconditioning), to build up a solid sense of self, to improve your personal relationship, and experience or re-experience the sense of happiness.
+I also accepted multiple approaches training in psychotherapy, including psychoanalysis/psychodynamic, cognitive and behavioural therapy (CBT), Acceptance and Commitment Therapy (ACT), system family therapy.
+I work holistically with integrative approaches and provide long-term deep psychotherapy/psychoanalysis and brief psychotherapy/counselling according to my clients’ specific needs and their personal interests.
+Different techniques may be used in the therapy such as free association, imagination and visualization, relaxation/breathing, and mindfulness, etc. However, the most important technique is always talking, that is, the so called talking therapy.
+What the even more important is that you can find a safe space to explore yourself and to build up a trust relationship with someone who can be trust and have professional knowledge and training, through the interaction of transference and counter transference to re-learn and re-experience your self (a process of reconditioning), to build up a solid sense of self.

-Thanks for visiting my website! and you can contact us at:
+Thanks for visiting my website! and you can contact me

 25 Sheppard Ave.
 West, Suite 300 (Yonge/Sheppard）North York, ON M4W 3R1,